I didn’t feel that I fit into any groups at school, so I was friendly with all of them.

 The thing is that those kids and that jerk might have had a higher IQ, but they were terribly immature emotionally.
 I don’t claim to be a perfect person, but I generally don’t make fun of other people unless they are in traffic.
 Lots of jerks in traffic aren’t there?
 Anyway, being able to be kind and not harshly judge others has made all of the difference for me.

-Another time I was talking to some young women in high school which were looked down by their peers.
-We lived in a community with conservative values, and because they had boyfriends they were considered morally inferior.
+Another time I was talking to some young women in high school who were looked down on by their peers.
+We lived in a community with conservative values, and because they were sexually active they were considered morally inferior.
 You can imagine the unkind words that were used to describe them.
 Anyway, that wasn’t a problem for me.
 I always found them authentic and sincere with me.
 It didn’t matter to me what their hobbies were.
-You don’t treat people bad because they don’t fit into your narrow view of the world.
+You don’t treat people badly because they don’t fit into your narrow view of the world.